SimonAlling/userscript-proxy/README.md

 Insert an HTML comment in each page specifying which userscripts (if any) were injected.

+### `--no-default-rules`

+Skip built-in default rules, which are otherwise automatically applied so that common apps like App Store and Facebook Messenger work out of the box.

+### `--no-default-userscripts`

+Skip loading built-in default userscripts intended for sanity checks and similar purposes, e.g. Example Userscript.

 ### `--port PORT`, `-p PORT`

 Make mitmproxy listen to TCP port `PORT`.